Skip to main content

 Smaller than the standard size dryer that Americans are used to, a compact dryer can fit about half the amount of clothes as a traditional dryer.
 (They’re quite popular in European homes.)
 And they’re great options for people living in apartments, condos, and even tiny houses because they can fit anywhere, including interior bathrooms or the kitchen.

-A ventless dryer (also known as a condenser tumble dryer) solves some real problems by working in a way that’s quite different from a conventional dryer.
-It eliminates the need for running a dryer duct, which is helpful if you live in a building that simply doesn’t give you an option to have a vented dryer.
+Ventless dryers are also known as condenser tumble dryers.
+These units solve some real problems by working in a way that’s quite different from a conventional dryer.
+This technology eliminates the need for running a dryer duct, which is helpful if you live in a building that simply doesn’t give you the option to have a vented dryer.

-It’s also far more energy-efficient than a conventional vented electric dryer.
-Both for the dryer and for your home’s HVAC system, which has to replace the air your typical dryer sucks out of the room.
-It condenses the moisture out of your clothes into a tray or tank that you can empty or drain into your standpipe or a nearby sink.
+Ventless dryers and ventless washer-dryer combo units are also far more energy-efficient than a conventional vented electric dryer.
+This is true both for the dryer and for your home’s HVAC system, which has to replace the air a typical dryer sucks out of the room.
+Ventless systems condense the moisture out of your clothes into a tray or tank that you can empty or drain into your standpipe or a nearby sink.

 All this results in a more efficient dryer that can be installed in more places.